Iron and steel industry in the United States: Coke

-Coke, produced from coking coal, is used to reduce iron ore (made up of iron oxides) to metallic iron.
+Coke, derived from coking coal, reduces iron ore (iron oxides) to metallic iron.

 Flux

-Flux is added to the furnace charge (iron ore, pig iron, or scrap) to lower the melting point, and draw unwanted impurities into the slag.
-The most common flux is lime.
-Other fluxes include dolomite, soda ash, and fluorspar.
+Flux materials, like lime, are added to the furnace to lower the melting point and remove impurities as slag.
+Other common fluxes include dolomite, soda ash, and fluorspar.

 Alloy metals

 Other metals are commonly added to steel to produce alloy steels of various types.
 Common alloy metals are manganese, nickel, molybdenum, chromium, and vanadium.
 Stainless steel commonly contains a minimum of 10.5% chromium, and may also contain significant amounts of nickel or molybdenum.